nevtemu/crew-positions/README.md

 I prepared fields for break allocation and handler for number of sectors.
 To feature in just need to add function that will read breaks related to allocated position and pass them to crew object.
 This must be run after function `selectPositons()` since break times depends to working position.

 ### Output
+Both input and ouput fields can be styled with side libraries (like Bootstrap), but I wrote this for functionality, not for design.
+Also JS code will look much nicer for input/output with React (or JS frameworks), but I did not want to include such large library, so used vanila JS.
 I made HTML tablet output for generated positions.
 This if for printing purposes only (to include in crew pre-flight e-mail).
 If system generated positions will be implemented, they will be written to database and displayed directly under trip information on cabin crew portal.
 <img src="./src/output.png" />